Therapy and Consultation

 • Personality disorders

 Both clinicians and patients have found EMDR to be a very valuable healing modality.
-In fact, over the past 25 years more than 70,000 clinicians worldwide have been trained in EMDR and over two million people of all ages have used EMDR to overcome a wide variety of psychological issues.
+In fact, since its development in the late 1980s, more than 100,000 clinicians worldwide have been trained in EMDR, and millions of people of all ages have used EMDR to overcome a wide variety of psychological issues.

 "The FBI has found EMDR to be extremely effective when used on individuals exhibiting symptoms of posttraumatic stress, which can be tied to a specific traumatic event.
 The bottom line as I see it is that it works."

 EMDR can also be used to help improve the performance of a particular activity or skill-set.
-This approach to EMDR, known as "performance optimization,” is useful for developing and enhancing the capacity to perform in areas such as public speaking; various types of competition; or academic, athletic, work, and stage performance.
+This approach to EMDR, known as "performance optimization," is useful for developing and enhancing the capacity to perform in areas such as:

 "Francine Shapiro's discovery of EMDR is one of the most important breakthroughs in the history of psychotherapy.
 Having used it as part of my practice for the past 15 years, I, and many of my patients, still marvel at the depth and speed with which it can help heal and change the minds and brains, and even bodily symptoms of people who have been locked in, and suffering from trauma, often for decades."